-ARGUABLY the most important scene in any tale is the story climax, also known as the must-have-scene.
+The most important scene in any tale is arguably the story climax, also known as the must-have-scene.

 This scene, which occurs towards the end of the story, pits the protagonist against the antagonist in a winner-take-all confrontation.
 Here the stakes are at their highest, the outcome at its most uncertain, the moral premise of the story undecided.